Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Case Study I: Two-Band Photometric RM of PG 0026+129

-The best chance of obtaining robust photometric lags is to focus on quasars whose $\ha$ line lies within one passband and the continuum is cleanly observed in another passband.
-The Palomar--Green~(PG) quasar light curves from \citet{giveon1999} consist of dual--band~($B$ and $R$) light curves of $42$ quasars from the PG sample, with typical cadences of $\sim20$ or $40$ days over a seven--year time span and an average photometric uncertainty of $0.01$ mag.
-The sample has a redshift range of $z\sim0.1\text{--}0.3$, making the $B$ and $R$-band light curves ideal for detecting $\ha$ lags using two--band photometric RM (with $B$ being the $\cb$-band and $R$ being the $\lb$-band).
-Many of these targets were also spectroscopically monitored in order to make spectroscopic RM measurements~\citep{kaspi2000}.
+The best chance of obtaining robust photometric lags is to focus on quasars whose \ha\ line lies within one passband and the continuum is cleanly observed in another passband.
+The Palomar--Green~(PG) quasar light curves from \citet{giveon1999} consist of two-band~($B$ and $R$) light curves of $42$ quasars from the PG sample, with typical cadences of $\sim20$ or $40$ days over a seven-year time span and an average photometric uncertainty of $0.017$ mag.
+The sample has a redshift range of $0.1 \lesssim z \lesssim0.3$, making the $B$ and $R$-band light curves suitable for detecting \ha\ lags using two-band photometric RM (with $B$ being the $\cb$-band and $R$ being the $\lb$-band).
+Many of these targets were also contemporaneously monitored in order to make spectroscopic RM measurements~\citep{kaspi2000}.
 For these objects, we can assess the performance of photometric RM by comparing the photometric lag constraints to the corresponding results using spectroscopic RM.
+Therefore, we focus on seven objects --- PG\,0026+129, PG\,0052+251, PG\.0804+761, PG\,0844+349, PG\,1613+658, PG\,1617+175, and PG\,2130+099 --- that are both photometrically better sampled~(i.e., 20-day cadence) and have spectroscopic \ha\ light curves. \cite{cd12} also made photometric RM measurements for several of these systems but with such large uncertainties~($\sim100$ to $200$ days) that the significance of any comparison is very small.

-Therefore, we focus on the seven objects which are both photometrically better sampled~(i.e., having the $20$--day cadence) and have spectroscopic $\ha$ light curves.
-We model the continuum band light curve as $f_{cb}(t)=c(t)$ and the line band light curves as $f_{lb}(t)=\alpha\cdot c(t) + \Psi(t) \ast c(t)$ where $\Psi(t)$ is the top hat transfer function centered on lag $\tau$ with width $w$ and amplitude $A$~(Equation~\ref{eqn:tophat}), and $\alpha$ scales the continua between the two bands.
+In each case, we model the continuum-band light curve as $f_{cb}(t)=c(t)$ and the line-band light curves as $f_{lb}(t)=\alpha\cdot c(t) + \Psi(t) \ast c(t)$ where $\Psi(t)$ is the top-hat transfer function centered on lag $\tau$ with width $w$ and amplitude $A$~(Equation~\ref{eqn:tophat}), and $\alpha$ scales the continua between the two bands.
+For better consistency in the modeling of continuum variability, we re-calculated the spectroscopic lags with \javelin\ as described by \cite{zu2011} using the original \cite{kaspi2000} light curves.
+The two methods are largely consistent with each other, with lag differences smaller than twice the average temporal sampling~(i.e., $2\times20$ days) in all cases except PG\,1613+658.
+The cause for the discrepancy in PG\,1613+658 is unclear, as the observed $R$-band light curve simply cannot be matched by the prediction from \javelin\ using the spectroscopic \ha\ lag.

+We applied our two-band photometric RM analyses to all seven of these quasars.
+Unfortunately, all of the cases proved to be somewhat problematic, usually because of the low amplitude of \ha\ variability, but for other reasons as well (e.g., the original lags for PG 2130+099 were badly misidentified; see \citealt{grier2008,grier2012}).